 11. Healthcare Inventory Management

 Managing healthcare inventory manually is not only increasingly difficult, but it also takes valuable time and resources.
-Using intelligent automation, healthcare providers can create a reliable system that enables them to have a real-time view on inventories, make orders automatically and view purchase/usage trends.
+Using intelligent automation, healthcare providers can create a reliable system that enables them to have a real-time view of inventories, make orders automatically and view purchase/usage trends.

 12. HR Onboarding and Efficiency

 A combination of the COVID-19 crisis and pressure on resources has left healthcare workforces suffering from overwork and stress.
 Healthcare providers increasingly recognize the value of efficient and effective onboarding and HR management using digital workers, reducing the time needed to bring new employees up to speed as quickly as possible.
-A simple sign-on process can give a new member of staff access to all preplanned systems and areas of a hospital they need to work quickly and efficiently, for example.
+A simple sign-on process can give a new member of staff access to all preplanned systems and areas of a hospital they need to work in quickly and efficiently, for example.